Why Trade Forex?

 Forex never sleeps

 Trading goes on all around the world during different countries' business hours.
-You can, therefore, trade major currencies at any time, 24 hours per day.
+You can, therefore, trade major currencies at any time, 24 hours per day, 5 days per week.
 Since there are no set exchange hours, it means that there is also something happening at almost any time of the day or night.1

 Go long or short